How to Grow and Care for Arrowhead Vine

 Aphids

-Aphids are small, sap-sucking insects that use their sharp mouthparts to pierce and feed on your houseplants.
-The result of this feeding activity is yellowing leaves, and stunted growth if enough aphids are present.
+Aphids are small, sap-sucking insects that feed on your houseplants.
+Symptoms include yellowing leaves and stunted growth if enough aphids are present.

-They also leave behind a sticky substance called honeydew that can attract ants and sooty mold – definitely not something you want to have to deal with.
+They also leave behind a sticky substance called honeydew that can attract ants and sooty mold – which can interfere with photosynthesis.

-If you spot aphids or the symptoms of their presence, there are many ways to control them.
+If you spot aphids or the symptoms, there are many ways to control them.
 Our guide has all the details.

 Mealybugs

-If you do find them, isolate your plant immediately and prune away any infested leaves.
-Then, take some cotton swabs, dip them in isopropyl alcohol, and wipe each insect.
+If you do find them, isolate your plant immediately and prune off any infested leaves.
+Take some cotton swabs dipped isopropyl alcohol and wipe each insect.

 Scale

-Brown soft scale (Coccus hesperidum) are sap-sucking insects that typically cluster on stems or leaf veins.
+Brown soft scale (Coccus hesperidum) are sap-sucking insects that cluster on stems or leaf veins.

 The symptoms of an infestation look similar to that of aphids and mealybugs, with the addition of dropping leaves.